j-goldrath/group-project-3/README.md

 ![fundraiser card example](./assets/images/readme1.jpg)

 You can see the title of the fundraiser, where it'll take place, the donation goal, and a donate button.
-The card as a whole is clickable and will redirect you to a page with just the fundraiser.
+The card as a whole is clickable and will redirect you to a page with more information on the fundraiser.

 ![fundraiser info example](./assets/images/readme2.jpg)